joegoldbeck/mongoose-encryption/README.md

 ## Usage

-Generate and store encryption key separately.
-It should be a 32-byte base64 string.
-It should probably live in an environment variable, but be sure not to lose it.
+Generate and store keys separately.
+They should probably live in environment variables, but be sure not to lose them.
+You can either use a single `secret` string of any length; or a pair of base64 strings (a 32-byte `encryptionKey` and a 64-byte `signingKey`).

-A great way to securely generate such a key is `openssl rand -base64 32`
+A great way to securely generate this pair of keys is `openssl rand -base64 32; openssl rand -base64 64;`

 ### Basic